ktor-doc-jp/ktor-doc-jp/pages/features/sessions.md

 In order to access or set the session content, you use the `call.sessions` property:

-To get the session content, you have to call `call.sessions.get` method reciving as type parameter one of the registered sesion types:
+To get the session content, you have to call the `call.sessions.get` method receiving as type parameter one of the registered session types:

 ```kotlin
 application.routing {